keboola/developers-docs/extend/common-interface/sandbox.md

     https://connection.keboola.com/admin/projects/{projectId}/applications/keboola.docs-docker-example-parameters

-Where you replace `{projectId}` with the Id of the project in KBC (you can find that in the URL).
+Where you replace `{projectId}` with the ID of the project in KBC (you can find that in the URL).
 Then create the configuration.
 The equivalent to what we have used in the [Sandbox above](#create-sandbox-api-call) call would be

 {: .image-popup}
 ![Configuration screenshot](/extend/common-interface/input-configuration.png)

 ### Run the API Request
-When you created the configuration, it was assigned a configuration Id --- `328831433` --- in our example.
+When you created the configuration, it was assigned a configuration ID --- `328831433` --- in our example.
-Use this Id instead of manually crafting the request body.
+Use this ID instead of manually crafting the request body.

 You can see an *Introduction* sample request in [our collection of requests](https://documenter.getpostman.com/view/3086797/kbc-samples/77h845D#4c9c7c9f-6cd6-58e7-27e3-aef62538e0ba).